skaduteye/Alx_DjangoLearnLab/django_blog/README.md

 3. Click on "Comments" under the BLOG section
 4. View, edit, or delete comments
 5. Filter by date, author, or search by content

+### Managing Tags (Admin Panel)

+1. Access the admin panel at http://127.0.0.1:8000/admin/
+2. Under "TAGGIT" section, click "Tags"
+3. View all tags and their usage
+4. Edit tag names or delete unused tags

 ## Features